Invensys says Emerson talks failed

-LONDON (Reuters) - British engineer Invensys ISYS.L said on Thursday it had held preliminary discussions about a takeover with third parties including Emerson Electric (EMR.N) but that the talks had come to an end with no offer.
+LONDON, June 21 (Reuters) - British engineer Invensys said on Thursday it had held preliminary discussions about a takeover with third parties including Emerson Electric but that the talks had come to an end with no offer.

 Bloomberg had reported on Wednesday that Invensys was considering a sale after Emerson expressed an interest in buying some or all of the firm, sending shares in Invensys up 27 percent.